Barbara Willard

 Barbara Mary Willard (12 March 1909 – 18 February 1994) was a British novelist best known for children's historical fiction.
 Her "Mantlemass Chronicles" is a family saga set in 15th to 17th-century England.
-For one chronicle, The Iron Lily (1973), she won the annual Guardian Children's Fiction Prize, a once-in-a-lifetime book award judged by panel of British children's writers.
+For one chronicle, The Iron Lily (1973), she won the annual Guardian Children's Fiction Prize, a book award judged by panel of British children's writers.

 Life

-Willard was born in Brighton, Sussex in 1909, the daughter of the Shakespearean actor Edmund Willard and Mabel Theresa Tebbs.
+Willard was born in Brighton, Sussex on 12 March 1909, the daughter of the Shakespearean actor Edmund Willard and Mabel Theresa Tebbs.
 She was also the great-niece of Victorian-era actor Edward Smith Willard.
 The young Willard was educated at a convent school in Southampton.

 Because of her family connections, Willard originally went on the stage as an actress and also worked as a playreader, but she was unsuccessful and abandoned acting in her early twenties.
 She wrote numerous books for adults before she turned to children's literature.

 Very little about the author was written during her lifetime, because of her private nature.
 She died at a nursing home in Wivelsfield Green, East Sussex, on 18 February 1994.